nalcorg/nalcorg/docs/correspondence.md

 ### Item History Edits
 <kbd>![edit-item-history](img/NALC/Edit/9.png)</kbd>

-Here you can the original item history as well as any additional edits made to this Correspondence
+Here you can view the item history as well as any additional edits made to this Correspondence

 ## Presidential Rulings
 ### Create New Presidential Ruling